w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 The `Account` column in the table of system accounts on [Subscan](https://polkadot.subscan.io/account_list?role=module) shows the ID for each system account.
-Some of those ID are Substrate pallet IDs.
-For example, the treasury pallet id is [`py/trsry`](https://github.com/paritytech/polkadot/blob/6282def1bb053858522cf551b86b2d07aad04f29/runtime/polkadot/src/lib.rs#L818).
+Some of those IDs are Substrate pallet IDs.
+For example, the treasury pallet ID is [`py/trsry`](https://github.com/paritytech/polkadot/blob/6282def1bb053858522cf551b86b2d07aad04f29/runtime/polkadot/src/lib.rs#L818).

 It is possible to derive account addresses from these pallet IDs in the same way parachain IDs can